Most interesting landmarks of Venezuela

 One important archaeological site is Vigirima (Carabobo).
 Here there are diverse archaeological monuments: such as 165 rocks with approximately 445 petroglyphs (around 0 – the 7th century AD) and megalithic alignments.
 The only geoglyph (large scale drawing on soil) in Venezuela is the unusual La Rueda del Indio near Valencia (Carabobo).
 A very important petroglyph site is Piedra Pintada Natural Monument (Amazonas), where there are also ancient Indian cemeteries, paintings and drawings on the walls of cliffs and caves.

-Described wonders of Venezuela
+Described landmarks of Venezuela

 Venezuela is famous for its primeval, vast natural areas with numerous impressive natural monuments: such as the plateaus with abrupt walls (tepui) and numerous very impressive waterfalls, including the world’s highest one – Angel Falls.
 Extremely high biodiversity is characteristic for the entire country.